S-a-l-i-h-a/S-a-l-i-h-a/README.md

 <!--  🔭 I’m currently working on [Interesting project]()  -->

-- 🌱 I’m currently learning Kali linux and Kubernetes
+- 🌱 I’m currently learning Terraform (Infastructure as a Code)

 - ❓ Ask me about anything related to the new trends and threats in security.

-- ⚡ Fun fact: Plan to do my bachelor thesis on Security, possible social engineering
+- ⚡ Fun fact: Doing my baherol thesis on theme "Bias in Wikipedia"

 <br/>